Add your event’s presentations and panels to MeetMax. Participants will sign up to attend, and see those presentations on their schedules.

 - Adding a single presentation

-- Adding a profile to a presentation
+- Adding a pop-up description to a presentation

 Where is it?